Finnish-Swedish ice class: Finnish ice class rules (1890–1971)

 The first Finnish statutory regulation for ships navigating in ice was given on 27 March 1890.
 It was primarily intended to increase the safety and set a number of requirements for passenger ships operating regularly in winter conditions.
 These included double bottom in way of the engines and boilers, construction according to the rules of Lloyd's Register or Bureau Veritas, at least five transverse watertight bulkheads, and sufficient damage stability to survive the flooding of two compartments without sinking.
 The last requirement is interesting because it was not included in the latter ice class rules and did not become mandatory again for ships partaking in international traffic until 1960.

-The first Finnish ice class rules that included the fairway fees were published in 1920.
+The first Finnish ice class rules that included the fairway dues were published in 1920.
 According to the rules the ships were to pay "ice fees" according to their net register tonnage, classification and strengthening for navigation in ice during the winter season, which began on 1 December and ended on 16 April in the Gulf of Finland and in the Bothnian Sea, and from 1 November until 1 May in the northern parts of the Gulf of Bothnia.
 In 1923 a circular about the classification of ice-strengthened ships was sent to the largest classification societies.
 The ice strengthening of the hull was defined as a percentage that was added to the minimum requirements set by the classification societies, such as 45% increase in shell plating thickness.

 The Finnish ice class rules published in 1932 introduced the ice classes 1A, 1B and 1C for ships strengthened for navigation in ice, ice class 2 for ships classified for unrestricted service but not strengthened for navigation in ice and ice class 3 for other vessels.
 Ice class 2 was further divided to two subclasses, 2A and 2B, and vessels were eligible for the former if they had a radio.
 Detailed minimum requirements, again as an additional percentage of the open water requirement, were given for the stem, shell plating at the waterline, stiffeners, rudder and rudder bearings, and the propulsion machinery.
 In the lowest ice class, 1C, the requirements were limited to the bow of the vessel.

 The Finnish ice class rules of 1960 included only minor modifications to the existing rules.
 The subdivision of ice class 2 was abolished as radios had become more common.

 In the 1960s the expansion of the Finnish icebreaker fleet allowed navigation in more severe ice conditions, and the Finnish ice class rules published in 1965 introduced a new ice class, 1A Super, which was considerably stronger than the existing classes.
 Since ice class 1A was already exempted from the ice fees, the 50% reduction to lighthouse fees was given to ships of the new ice class.
 However, the additional requirements of the highest ice class were deemed excessive and only three such ships were built.